Skip to content

 Undo

 Undo takes back your last action.
-Did you delete the wrong file by accident?
+Deleted the wrong file by accident?
 Undo brings it back.
-Why use Undo?
-It saves you time searching for lost files.
+This saves you time hunting for something you’ve lost.

 Redo